dotnet/docs/docs/fsharp/tutorials/getting-started/getting-started-command-line.md

 # Getting started with F# with command-line tools

-This article covers how you can get started with using F# on .NET Core 1.0 with the .NET Core SDK 2.0.1 Preview 2.
+This article covers how you can get started with using F# on .NET Core 1.0 with the .NET Core SDK 1.0.0 - Preview 2 (build 003131).
 It will go through building a multi-project solution with a Class Library that is called by a Console Application.

 ## Prerequisites

-To begin, you must install the [.NET Core SDK 2.0.1-preview2](dot.net/core).
-If you have installed a previous version, you must uninstall that previous version.
+To begin, you must install the [.NET Core SDK 1.0.0 - Preview 2 (build 003131)](https://dot.net/core).
+There is no need to uninstall a previous version of the .NET Core SDK, as it supports side-by-side installations.

 This article assumes that you know how to use a command line and have a preferred text editor.
 If you don't already use it, [Visual Studio Code](https://code.visualstudio.com) is a great option as a text editor for F#.
-To get awesome features like Intellisense, better syntax highlighting, and more, you can download the [Ionide Extension](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp).
+To get awesome features like IntelliSense, better syntax highlighting, and more, you can download the [Ionide Extension](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp).

 ## Building a Simple Multi-project Solution

-1. Open up a Command Line/Terminal.
+1. Open a Command Line/Terminal.
 2. Create a new directory named `FSNetCore`.
 Open Visual Studio code or your preferred editor inside this directory.
 3. Under `FSNetCore`, create `src` and `test` directories.
 4. Under `FSNetCore`, create a new file called `global.json`.
 It should have this as its contents: